Last updated on

 The species name, 'pictus' means 'painted', in reference to the variegation on the leaves.
 These spectacular variegations make these plants some of the popular tropical foliage plants for the home, office and other spaces.

 Silver Pothos can be treated as a trailer or climber, reaching up to 10 feet or more under good conditions.
-The stems can be allowed to trail from a hanging basket or wall display.
-They are some of the best plants for hanging baskets.
+The stems can be allowed to trail from a hanging basket, a trellis or wall display.

 Botanical name: Scindapsus pictus